bleonheart/Lilia/documentation/docs/libraries/lia.config.md

 **Purpose**

-Gets the available options for a configuration that has a table type.
+Gets the available options for a configuration with dynamic option generation.

 **Parameters**